 - The provided CSS is designed so that when the correct structural elements are added to the markup, they will appear green in the rendered page.

-- If you are getting stuck and can't envisage what elements to put where, it often helps to draw out a simple block diagram of the page layout, and write on the elements you think should wrap each block.
+- If you are getting stuck and can't envisage what elements to put where, draw out a simple block diagram of the page layout, and write on the elements you think should wrap each block.
+This is extremely helpful.

 The following screenshot shows an example of what the homepage might look like after being marked up.